Carney signals Bank of England rate hike decision around turn of year

 Carney said in a speech late on Thursday that the British economy's strong momentum meant the decision on when to raise rates would come into sharper focus around the end of this year.

-Sterling extended gains on Friday, touching a new 7-1/2 year high against a basket of other currencies, as until recently financial markets had not expected rates to rise before mid-2016.
+Sterling extended gains on Friday, touching a new 7-1/2 year high against a basket of other currencies =GBP, as until recently financial markets had not expected rates to rise before mid-2016.

 But many economists treated his remarks with caution, as similar comments in 2014 were not followed up by higher rates.